{{ summary.primary }}

 Why does formatting not count as a difference?

-The comparison parses both inputs as JSON values before walking paths.
-Whitespace, indentation, and line wrapping are not part of the parsed value, so they do not create changed rows.
+Both inputs are parsed as JSON values before paths are compared.
+Whitespace, indentation, and line wrapping are not part of the parsed value.

 Why did an array reorder create many changed paths?

-Position matching treats each index as meaningful.
-If order is not meaningful and each object has a stable identifier, choose Match object arrays by key and enter that identifier in Array object key.
+Compare arrays by position treats each index as meaningful.
+If order is not meaningful and every object has a stable identifier, use Match object arrays by key and set Array object key.

 Are Patch Ops a valid JSON Patch file?

 Check Ignore paths, Type policy, and Array matching.
-Ignored paths are skipped, numeric-string coercion can treat "42" and 42 as equal, and object-key matching can ignore order-only array changes.
+Ignored paths are skipped, numeric coercion can treat "42" and 42 as equal, and object-key matching can remove order-only array changes.

-The comparison work runs in the browser after the page loads.
+The comparison workflow runs in the browser after the page assets load.
 Do not share the page URL, screenshots, exports, or clipboard contents until sensitive values have been removed.

 Glossary: